Concordium/concordium.github.io/source/shared/net/guides/become-baker.rst

 .. code-block:: console

-   $concordium-client baker add MyBakerKeys.json --sender bakerAccount --stake <amount-to-stake> --open-delegation-for all --delegation-transaction-fee-commission 0.1 --delegation-baking-commission 0.1 --delegation-finalization-commission 1.0 --baker-url MyBakerURL.json --keys-in MyNewBakerKeys.json --keys-out <concordium-data-dir>/baker-credentials.json
+   $concordium-client baker add MyBakerKeys.json --sender bakerAccount --stake <amount-to-stake> --open-delegation-for all --delegation-transaction-fee-commission 0.1 --delegation-baking-commission 0.1 --delegation-finalization-commission 1.0 --baker-url https://example.com/baker --keys-in MyNewBakerKeys.json --keys-out <concordium-data-dir>/baker-credentials.json

 where you replace

 - ``MyBakerKeys.json`` with the name of baker keys file you generated
 - ``<amount-to-stake>`` with the CCD amount for the baker's initial stake
-- ``MyBakerURL`` with the information for your baker pool URL (optional)
+- ``MyBakerURL`` with the URL to the json file containing information for your baker pool (optional)
 - ``<concordium-data-dir>`` with any path of your choice.

    ..
 Note::